Assessment Criteria for the Good Governance Awards

 - Are the bankers listed?

-- Does it detail how Board members are appointed?
+- Does it detail how Board members are recruited?

-- Does it provide clear details of how funds are used?
+- Does it provide details of the organisation’s delegation of decision-making powers?

-- Does it state that the organisation in compliance with a relevant Governance code e.g. Charities/Sports/Housing Body Governance Code?
+- Does it state that the organisation in compliance with a Governance Code (for Charities, Sports Organisations or Approved Housing Bodies)?

 - Does the report specifically show what was achieved in the current year?

-- Is this performance compared to last year?
+- Is the organisation’s non-financial performance this year compared to the performance in the previous year?

 - Is there a clear statement of the sources of income?